Saptarshi-Poddar/Retail-Sales-Analysis-SQL-Project/README.md

 `2023	10	399.1724`<br>
 `2023	11	453.4524`<br>
 `2023	12	490.3901`<br>
--Identification of best-selling month in each year.<br>
+- Identification of best-selling month in each year.<br>
 `year  month    Total_sale_in_month`<br>
 `2022	1	22635`<br>
 `2022	2	16110`<br>